seanp97/seanp97/README.md

 * ✉️  You can contact me at [sean.pelser97@gmail.com](mailto:sean.pelser97@gmail.com)
 * 🚀  I'm currently working on [Javascript Carousel Slider Library](http://github.com/seanp97/Javascript-Simple-Slider)
 * 🧠  I'm learning Node JS, React, Express JS
-* 🤝  I'm open to collaborating on Open source projects
+* 🤝  I'm open to collaborating on open source projects
 * ⚡  I love to travel the world as much as I can in my spare time

 ### Skills